-The Sunriver Women’s Club kicked off a new fundraising effort, the Hunger Prevention Fund, to combat food insecurity in south Deschutes County.
-The campaign kicked off at the May 11 Board meeting and will continue through the summer months with no end date determined.
-The intent of the campaign is to raise funds for local food pantries to help offset costs due to increased demand and need and unparalleled food and fuel prices.
-The three local nonprofits to receive funds are the La Pine Community Kitchen, Sunriver Care & Share Outreach, and St. Vincent de Paul of La Pine.
-SWRC will gather and distribute funds monthly to these organizations.
+The Hunger Prevention Fund, to combat food insecurity in south Deschutes County, kicked off in May 2023 and continued through March 2024.
+The campaign raised funds for local food pantries to help offset costs due to increased need and unparalleled food and fuel prices.
+SWRC gathered and distributed funds monthly to these organizations.

 Among the factors that motivated the SRWC to focus on local food insecurity include: